kultmedia/code-katas/README.md

 ```

 **Implementation details:**
-The function called `minimumSwaps` is already bootstrapped in `index.tsx`.
+The function called `minimumSwaps` is already bootstrapped in `src/index.tsx`.
 Put your logic inside here.
 When you're done run `yarn test` to verify if your solution is correct.

 ---